Danny Boy (rapper): 1993–1996: Subsequent success and group's breakup

+Also in 1994, O'Connor acted in Allan Arkush's television film Shake, Rattle and Rock!, part of the Rebel Highway series.

 In 1996, they released Truth Crushed to Earth Shall Rise Again.
 The album peaked at 47 on the Billboard 200, 47 on the U.S. Billboard Top Current Albums, 31 on the U.S. Billboard Top R&B/Hip-Hop Albums, and 47 on the U.S. Billboard Top Album Sales.
 At the release party, Schrody decided to breakup the group.
-Dave Ferman of the Fort Worth Star-Telegram gave it one star and a half, calling it a "woeful mess".
-Steve Juon of RapReviews gave it a seven out of ten.
-AllMusic music gave it two point five stars out of five.
-Sputnikmusic wrote that "the trio’s most rounded, consistent & memorable LP is grossly under-appreciated."
+The third House of Pain album received mixed reviews, with some dismissed it harshly, while others praised it as the group’s most consistent effort.
+With O'Connor fading almost entirely into the background, and unlike House of Pain’s first two albums that were brash, aggressive, and built for impact, the focus was on more brooding, often critical themes.
+Critics were divided some welcomed the grittier tone and saw it as their most cohesive effort, while others thought it lacked direction and energy compared to the raw spark of their earlier work.

 Also in 1996, O'Connor was announced to be part of the cast of Soleil Moon Frye directorial debut.
 The film was released in 1998 as Wild Horses.